Actuarial-Control-Cycle-T1-2024/group-page-showcase-wallaby-consulting/README.md

 Source: https://unsplash.com/@realkayls

 1. Wellness Program - This is available for all policyholders and focuses on physical fitness, nutrition and stress management.
 The Wellness Program provides policyholders the motivation and professional guidance on how to live healthier lives in the form of workshops and health classes.
 There are different levels of difficulty and engagement style to best fit all age demographics.
-Impact: Participants’ mortality reduces by 3% with a cost of Č217.50 to run it yearly.
+**__Impact:__**: Participants’ mortality reduces by 3% with a cost of Č217.50 to run it yearly.
-Monetary Incentive: Č100 gift voucher will be given to 3 random participants quarterly.
+**__Monetary Incentive__**: Č100 gift voucher will be given to 3 random participants quarterly.

 2. Smoking Cessation Program - This is available to all policyholders who are smoking tobacco products, e-cigarettes and vaping products.
 This program gives our policyholders access to a community of other smokers who wish to quit and help and resources from professionals or past smokers who have successfully quit.
 Furthermore, each program is individually tailored to suit the policyholders need based on how long they have smoked for and level of addiction.
-   Impact: Participants’ mortality reduced up to 35% at the age of 18 with diminishing effects with age.
+**__Impact__**: Participants’ mortality reduced up to 35% at the age of 18 with diminishing effects with age.
 It will cost, on average, Č2177.50 for a first-time participant.
-   Monetary Incentive: Cashback of 0.25% face value to first time participants who stay in the program for a year.
+**__Monetary Incentive__**: Cashback of 0.25% face value to first time participants who stay in the program for a year.

 3. Chronic Disease Management - The Chronic Disease Management Program is available to our policyholders who are managing a chronic disease.
 This program offers workshops which are available in-person and online and runs quarterly where support and resources such as diet management help and active health promotion.
 A grocery voucher prize draw is provided as an incentive to encourage healthier eating.
-   Impact: Participants’ mortality reduces by 5-10% based on age.
+**__Impact__**: Participants’ mortality reduces by 5-10% based on age.
 The cost to run this program will be Č2090.00 yearly.
-   Monetary Incentive: Č100 grocery voucher prize draw at each of the quarterly sessions to one individual.
+**__Monetary Incentive__**: Č100 grocery voucher prize draw at each of the quarterly sessions to one individual.

 4. Cancer Prevention Initiative - The Cancer Prevention Initiative is a program which runs quarterly and is available for all policyholders to help spread awareness and education around cancer prevention.
 This involves workshops available online and in-person quarterly and also learning modules and resources available all-year-round.
-   Impact: Participants’ mortality reduces by 7.5% and it will cost Č210.00 to run yearly.
+**__Impact__**: Participants’ mortality reduces by 7.5% and it will cost Č210.00 to run yearly.
-   Monetary Incentive: Č100 prize draw quarterly for one policyholder who has taken part in the initiative.
+**__Monetary Incentive__**: Č100 prize draw quarterly for one policyholder who has taken part in the initiative.

 EverCare is designed to be user-friendly and prioritizes convenience and flexibility.
 All programs are available in-person and online catering to users diverse schedules and preferences.
 Centralizing all the programs in one package, EverCare simplifies our policyholders’ journeys to a healthier lifestyle.
 Furthermore, the intervention programs included within the EverCare package will be provided by professionals and experts.
 The expected reduction in mortality, with a high degree of certainty, is depicted for policyholders aged 18-65 below.